 Professor of the Practice of Law

 Lucas Guttentag specializes in immigration law, immigrants’ rights and constitutional litigation.
-He is the founder and former national director of the American Civil Liberties Union Immigrants’ Rights Project, which he led from 1985-2011.
-For nearly thirty years, he litigated complex civil rights, class action and constitutional cases in courts throughout the United States, including successfully arguing in the Supreme Court.
+He is the founder and former national director of the American Civil Liberties Union Immigrants’ Rights Project, which he led from 1985 to 2011.
+For nearly 30 years, he litigated complex civil rights, class action and constitutional cases in courts throughout the United States, including successfully arguing in the Supreme Court.
 Under his direction, the ACLU Immigrants’ Rights Project established offices in New York and San Francisco and became the largest immigration litigation program in the country committed to enforcing the civil and constitutional rights of non-citizens.

 Professor Guttentag’s writings focus on the intersection of civil rights and immigration law.
 He has been widely recognized for his litigation and leadership on immigration issues by national and local organizations, including being named a Human Rights Hero by the ABA Human Rights journal, Lawyer of the Year for Appellate Law by California Lawyer magazine and among California’s top 100 lawyers by the San Francisco/Los Angeles Daily Journal.
 He is a fellow of the American Bar Foundation and received an honorary degree from CUNY Law School in 2013.